A Home of Our Own: Plot

 After being humiliated by his gym teacher, Shayne meets a fellow classmate, Raymi, and falls in love.
 Meanwhile, Frances begins to date her manager Norman, much to Shayne's disapproval.
-One night, as Shayne takes Raymi to a school dance, Norman turns hostile and rapes Frances.
+One night, as Shayne takes Raymi to a school dance, Norman turns hostile and assaults Frances.
 As Shayne dresses her wounds, Frances tells him of his father, remarking he was the only man who was good to her.
 In a change of heart, Frances takes her husband's belt, which she used for discipline, and nails it to a tree.
 Shayne later finds Norman at the bowling alley and attacks him, but Norman overpowers him.
 Frances goes to the bowling alley's owner, Mr. Hilliard, to quit, but learns Norman was fired instead and she is given the day off.

 In the dead of winter, the Laceys install indoor plumbing into their home.
 In celebration, Murray sets fire to their old outhouse, but inadvertently burns the house down as well.
 Though the family loses most of everything they own, Frances finds their meager savings in a jar amidst the charred ruins.
 Hope is reborn for Frances, but Shayne angrily demands a reality check and once again accuses her of putting her pride ahead of the family's needs; in response, Frances dares him to return to Los Angeles and live on his own.
 All seems lost for the Laceys, until Mr. Munimura arrives with professional townsfolk and supplies to rebuild.
 Though Frances protests, Mr. Munimura assures her that her house will be rebuilt and hugs her.
 Toys, clothes, and blankets are also provided for the children.
 Frances only lets them build the house as far as it was before the fire, firm that all will be repaid.

 Shayne, narrating, says that it took them six months to finish the rest of the house, and four years to pay everyone back, but that it brought them all closer together as a family.
 Even though he hated Idaho at first, he still lives there, and has never been back to Los Angeles.

 Production

 Screenwriter Patrick Sheane Duncan based the story on his own childhood experience of moving from Los Angeles after his father was killed in a barroom brawl.
 Duncan's mother relocated all twelve of her children to Michigan where she found work as a fruit picker to sustain the family.

 Principal photography began on October 26, 1992, and concluded on December 19.
-Parts of the film were shot in Heber, Wasatch Mountain State Park and Midvale, Utah.
+Parts of the film were shot in Heber, Wasatch Mountain State Park and Midway, Utah.